 - The right to protect, enhance and transmit the cultural and spiritual knowledge and concepts found in me ō rātou taonga katoa.

 In 2011 the Tribunal released its report entitled ‘Ko Aotearoa Tēnei: A Report into Claims Concerning New Zealand Law and Policy Affecting Māori Culture and Identity’, known as the ‘Wai 262 report’.
 The Tribunal recommended changes to the Crown’s laws, policies and practices relating to intellectual property, indigenous flora and fauna, resource management, conservation, the Māori language, arts and culture, heritage, science, education, health, and the making of international instruments.

 The Tribunal has said that the objective of many of the proposed reforms was to establish genuine partnerships – including through the creation of new partnership bodies – in which the interests of Māori and other New Zealanders are fairly and transparently balanced.

 The Government has decided to develop a whole-of-government approach to consider the issues raised by claimants and the Waitangi Tribunal in the Wai 262 inquiry.

-Why is the Government doing this work?
+Why the Government is doing this work

 This Government recognises the time is right to discuss the long, outstanding issues raised by Wai 262 and Ko Aotearoa Tēnei.